whatsinport

 Shops and services are generally open Monday to Friday 9am to 5pm and until lunchtime on Saturday.
 In cities and larger towns, many shops stay open late on Thursday or Friday evening - usually until 9pm - and all day on Saturday.
 Shopping malls are often open on Sundays as well.

-In remote country areas, roadhouses provide all the essential services for the traveller and, on the major highways, are generally open 24 hours a day.
+In remote country areas, roadhouses provide all the essential services for the traveler and, on the major highways, are generally open 24 hours a day.
 In tourist areas, even ones well off the beaten track, tourist offices are often open every day or at least through the week plus weekend mornings; urban information centers are more likely to conform to normal shopping hours.

 Tourist attractions such as museums, galleries and attended historic monuments, are often open daily, though those in rural communities may have erratic opening hours.